Chart Color Schemes

 Population growth drivers in South Morang - South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-South Morang - South's population is around 13,558 as of August 2025.
-From the 2021 Census, which reported a population of 12,392 people, there has been an increase of 1,166 people (9.4%).
-This growth can be inferred from the estimated resident population of 12,889 in June 2024 and an additional 480 validated new addresses since the Census date.
-The population density is 1,751 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+South Morang - South's population is around 13,558 as of Aug 2025.
+This reflects an increase of 1,166 people since the 2021 Census, which reported a population of 12,392 people.
+The change is inferred from the estimated resident population of 12,889 from the ABS as of June 2024 and an additional 480 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,751 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 South Morang - South's growth of 9.4% since the 2021 census exceeded the national average (8.6%).
-Overseas migration contributed approximately 94.2% of overall population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 94.2% of overall population gains during recent periods.

 Frequently Asked Questions - Population